project-mirrors/forgejo-helm/README.md

 ## Introduction

-This helm chart is based on official [Gitea helm chart](https://gitea.com/gitea/helm-chart).
+This Helm chart is based on the [Gitea chart](https://gitea.com/gitea/helm-chart).
 Yet it takes a completely different approach in providing a database and cache with dependencies.
 Additionally, this chart allows to provide LDAP and admin user configuration with values.